neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

   - Selects all elements of a specific type.
   - Syntax: `elementName` like `article`, `section` or `body`
-  - Explain that you can create a rules for your body that will be handed down through inheritance.
-    We recommend defining font rules on the body of your page.
-    ```css
-    body {
-    	font-family: ...;
-    }
-    ```

 - [ ] `class` selector: